Having created a namespace you can start creating fields and choosing their content types.

-Start by right-clicking on the namespace you created and choose Add new field... from the context menu.
+- Right-click on the namespace you created and choose Add new field from the context menu.

-- Integer - Allows only integers (whole numbers) and you can specify a minimum and maximum value for the field.
+- Integer - Allows only integers (whole numbers).
+You can specify a minimum and maximum value for the field.

 - Real - Lets users input real numbers, including numbers with decimals.
-You can specify the minimum and maximum allowed value.
+You can specify the minimum and maximum allowed values.

 - Boolean - Makes the field a boolean.
-This will allow users to choose between the two values True and False. (not 0 and 1 as one might expect)
+Users can choose between the two values True and False (not 0 and 1).

-To enforce a certain input format in the field, you can define a regular expression.
-The expression can then be tested using the test field below, where the field will go red if the input is not valid, and green when it is.
-For help on creating regular expressions, we recommend studying this Wikipedia article on regular expressions (external link, opens in new tab).
+- You can define a regular expression to enforce a certain input format in the field.
+The expression can then be tested using the test field below.
+The field will turn red if the input is not valid and green when it is.
+For more information on creating regular expressions, see this Wikipedia article on regular expressions.

-Regex validation rules set in the Metadata Configuration is currently only honored by FotoStation, not FotoWeb.
+Note: Regex validation rules set in the Metadata Configuration are currently only honored by FotoStation, not FotoWeb.

-Now enter a Field name.
-This name is only used internally in the XML file, and is not visible anywhere else.
+- Enter a value in the Field name field.
+This name is only used internally in the XML file and is not visible anywhere else.
 You will set a label that is visible to users later.
 Use only letters (upper or lower case) and numbers for the field name.
-It may not begin with a number or contain spaces.
+It cannot begin with a number or contain spaces.

 - Single: A single line of text.
 This is the format previously used for almost all IPTC fields.
 Note that the field’s length is set in the window on the Format page.